DengPingFan/SINet/README.md

 ## 0. Preface

 - Welcome to joint the COD community!
-Please scan the QR-code (see right figure) in the WeChat App.
+We create a group chat in WeChat, you can join it via adding contact (WeChat ID: CVer222).
+Please attach your affiliations.

 - This repository includes detailed introduction, strong baseline (Search & Identification Net, SINet), and one-key evaluation codes for